Thursday, October 21, 2021

 Richard Butler: "That was a song written with Tim.
 It was an idea that [inaudible] had, but we decided that we only really liked the first part.
 So really the whole band weighed in, and it became really a band composition.
 In that we came up with other parts for it in the studio as a band."
 (Out Of The Box (Q104.3) 2020)

-Richard Butler (on the line "The money's got the medicine and you can't believe in anything"): "Well, that's about the health care system - big pharma and all that.
+Richard Butler: "Well, that's about the health care system - big pharma and all that.
 It's just saying that it's difficult to believe in anything."
 (Songfacts 2020)

 Richard Butler: "I think 'President Gas' was the only time I've been that scathing in my narrative, although I think 'Don't Believe' is pretty scathing on [Made Of Rain]."
 (Spin 2020)